Lock-The-Door/Dont-Spam/README.md

 ### Spam
 The group of commands that manages the spam in your server
 #### Start (channel)
-Starts sending "dont spam!!" to the channel specified
+Starts sending "dont spam!!" to the channel specified every 10 seconds

 Note: Spamming to multiple channels is currently not possible